Chart Color Schemes

 Transport

-Altona has 76 active public transport stops, serving a mix of train and bus routes.
-These stops are served by 9 different routes, providing a total of 5,361 weekly passenger trips.
+Altona has 76 active public transport stops, served by a mix of train and bus routes.
+These stops are covered by 9 individual routes, offering a total of 5,361 weekly passenger trips.
 Residents enjoy excellent transport accessibility, with an average distance of 190 meters to the nearest stop.

 The service frequency across all routes is 765 trips per day, equating to roughly 70 weekly trips per stop.